axbg/awesome-web/README.md

 * [npoint](https://www.npoint.io/) - high quality JSON mocks - do it good, not just fast
 * [UI Playbook](https://uiplaybook.dev/) - a perfect guide on components & UI for devs who cannot do UI (myself included)
 * [Color Hex](https://www.colorhexa.com/) - lots of colors - now organized!
+* [Teach Yourself CS](https://teachyourselfcs.com/) - not quite a platform, but provides enough information to step up your CS game